 - Expect the user to learn the UI by abduction or event based experience; consequently try to keep responses synchronized.

-- Do not ever expect new users to know rules, and having to learn rules to operate the UI will increase learning time.
+- Do not ever expect new users to know rules, and try to have them learn by reading rules/instructions on how to operate the UI.